agchan12/test/README.md

 #### Installation

+The whole project is written in ruby.
+Please install ruby developement environment first

-Run the following commands in terminal
+Then run the following commands in terminal

 NOTE: When running "gem install bundler" and it asks for permission.
 Try "sudo gem install bundler"